AzizKABA/AndroidFlightInstrument/README.md

 Exact heading is also given numerically inside the app.

-UI of the application is minimalist with black background.
+UI of the application is minimalist with black background and size of the elements are responsive to the phone screen size.

 App supports two languages: TR and EN that switches automatically.